Housane/Housane/README.md

 I'm a student Majoring in Quantitative Finance, with a Second Major in Economics at the National University of Singapore.<br>
 I am interested in Market Microstructure, Game Theory and Auction Theory.<br>
 During my free time, I do Aviation Photography.
-I also write about aviation, focusing on sustainable developments and general news.<br>
+I also write about aviation, focusing on sustainable aviation and general news.<br>

 ## Projects I've Done
 - NUS Orbital (Apollo 11) [With Cheryl Chan, Mentored by Vaishnav Muralidharan]<br>